ProjectOpenSea/opensea-js/README.md

   accountAddress,
   // Value of the offer, in units of the payment token (or wrapped ETH if none is specified):
   startAmount: 1.2,
-  // Expiration time for the order, in seconds. `0` or `undefined` means it will never expire:
-  expirationTime: 0
+  // Read below for other options
 })
 ```